 Since our inception, we have funded our operations primarily through private placements of our capital stock.
-We expect to finance our foreseeable cash requirements through cash on hand, cash from operations, public or private equity offerings and debt financings.
+We expect to finance our foreseeable cash requirements through the Lincoln Capital financing arrangement described below, and from cash on hand.
+However, we will require additional capital to complete our currently anticipated drug development efforts, and will likely pursue other public or private equity offerings and debt financings.
 Additionally, we are seeking collaborations and license arrangements for our three product candidates.
-We may seek to access the public or private equity markets whenever conditions are favorable.
-In April of 2010, the Company entered into a commission agreement for the sale of common stock and warrants to purchase shares of common stock with a Placement Agent.
-The Company has received commitments from five investors to purchase common stock with associated warrants for approximately \$275,000 in cash.
-There can be no assurance that the Company will receive the proceeds described above or can raise additional capital to fund its operations.
+In May of 2010, the Company completed a private placement through the sale of common stock and warrants to purchase shares of common stock with a Placement Agent.
+The total net proceeds received through this private placement was \$245,700.
+In addition, in June, 2010 the Company received net proceeds of \$200,000 from the sale of common stock and warrants to purchase shares of common stock from another private placement.